 Temperatures are falling to a crispy chill, leaves are swirling through whistling winds, and a scent like bonfire is a mainstay in the air — this can mean only one thing.
-The most wonderful time of the year is finally upon us — holiday season.
+The most wonderful time of the year is finally upon us and what’s a better way to get your team together than a virtual holiday party?
 No matter the occasion, this season has always meant togetherness and giving, thankfulness and cherishing, the kind of harmony that not even COVID can throw a wrench into.

 That it’s not viable for many of us to gather in the same room does not mean we can’t still celebrate our office holiday parties and traditions this year.
 We want you and your people to come together — virtually or in a physically distanced capacity — and commemorate the strength it took to get through the past few, difficult months, and hope for a flourishing new year.
 Whether it be for Thanksgiving or Halloween, gather through virtual holiday parties to relax and celebrate each other.
 We know it’s been a tough year, and this is exactly why we know your teams deserve a jolly and fun end to 2020.

 We believe that it’s by coming together that teams everywhere can succeed and grow, no matter the circumstances.
 In this spirit, we put together a list of ways you can reward your employees this festive season, all while remaining safe and distanced and budget-friendly.
 Here’s how you can throw a virtual holiday party, all on a budget.